SirPepe/Unsync/readme.md

 * Chrome 29+
 * Firefox 24+
 * Safari 6+
+* Opera 17+
 * iOS 6+

 Older versions of the browsers above might work too.
-IE 10 and 11 support the necessary APIs but <a href="https://connect.microsoft.com/IE/feedback/details/801810/web-workers-from-blob-urls-in-ie-10-and-11">a bug prevents them from working together</a> (see issue #1).
+The Android stock browser doesn't support Web Workers.
+IE 10 and 11 support the necessary APIs but
+<a href="https://connect.microsoft.com/IE/feedback/details/801810/web-workers-from-blob-urls-in-ie-10-and-11">a bug prevents them from working together</a> (see issue #1).